What Is Obon? A Guide To The Japanese Halloween

 A Summery Festival Of The Dead

 It is this time of the year when Japan suddenly turns tranquil, trains get empty and cemeteries start blooming with flowers.
 It's Obon—the Japanese summer festival of welcoming back ancestors' spirits and returning to one's family roots.

-Don’t look for it, Obon won’t appear in red on your yearly calendar because it’s not an official national holiday, but in practice, obon is a summer holiday for everyone and most companies will take a few days off.
+Don’t look for it, Obon won’t appear in red on your yearly calendar because it’s not an official national holiday.
+In practice though, it is a summer holiday for everyone and most companies will take a few days off.